-ZERO ENERGY BUILDING of the FEDERAL ENVIRONMENT AGENCY
+ZERO ENERGY BUILDING OF THE FEDERAL ENVIRONMENT AGENCY

-type: open spaces, green roofs, green forcourt
+Type: Open spaces, green roofs, green forcourt

-place: Berlin, Marienfelde
+Location: Berlin, Marienfelde

-client: Federal Environment Agency
+Client: Federal Environment Agency

-architect: Braun, Kerbel, Löffler, Architekten + Ingenieure
+Architects: Braun, Kerbel, Löffler, Architekten + Ingenieure

-processing: Eike Richter, Juliane Henke, Katrin Jacob, Heidrun Fehr, Ingo Dollek, Martina Faller
+Processing: Eike Richter, Juliane Henke, Katrin Jacob, Heidrun Fehr, Ingo Dollek, Martina Faller

-costs: 350.000 EUR
+Costs: 350.000 EUR

 The Federal Environmental Agency in Berlin-Marienfelde was replaced by a new building, the “zero energy building”.
 The planning of the grounds focused on the creation of characteristic open spaces around the new building that would easily blend into the composition of the whole campus and to increase its amenity values for all users.
 With the redesigning of the areas around the existing buildings and of areas next to the access road the architectural profile of the property was to be improved and orientation for the people was made easier.